banwarp/benton_epi/covid19/vignette.md

 `N` is the number of nodes.
 The node population is randomly generated with a mean population of approximately `0.8*trialPop/N`.
 The distribution is slightly skewed left.
 The distribution of the trial population can be changed in the code itself.

+`nodeGroupList` is an optional parameter to split the nodes into different groups.
+This represents subpopulations that are more likely to mix within the group compared to across groups.
+For example, distinct cities can be grouped into different nodeGroups. `nodeGroupList` is either `NULL` or a vector of length `N` with entries equal to the node group for each node.

+`I0Pop` through `M0Pop` are the initial populations of the non-susceptible compartments.
+All of these compartments except `I0Pop` are set to 0 by default.

+`maxINodeProp` sets an upper limit on how many nodes can have a positive initial infectious population, to represent that the disease is not evenly distributed. `I0nodeGroups` allows the distribution of initial infectious to be restricted to certain node groups.
+#### Disease dynamics parameters
+The disease dynamic parameters are split into three groups: global data (`gdata`), local data (`ldata`), and continuous variables (`v0`).
+Global data applies to all nodes and trials in the simulation.
+Local data can be specified to the individual trial, nodeGroup, or node.
+Neither global nor local data change during the simulation.
+Continuous variables can be specified locally, and can change during the simulation.
+You can change where parameters are specific in the code itself.
+For example, the default is for the basic reproduction number to be a global parameter, but you could make it a local parameter or a continuous variable.